There is currently

 - visiting museums

 Engaging in mental exercises seems to create or contribute to your “cognitive reserve.”
 In other words, you develop additional neurons and pathways in your brain.
 Why is this important?

-Normally, your brain has one road to transport information from point A to point B. If there’s a roadblock or a dead end, the information won’t make it.
-People who develop new ways of thinking through mental exercises create multiple and alternative routes in their brains.
-This makes it easier and faster for vital information to travel.
+Usually, your brain has one road to transport information from point A to point B. If there’s a roadblock or a dead end, the information won’t make it.
+People who develop new ways of thinking through mental exercises

 To exercise your brain, try the following activities: